PrincetonUniversity/lucid/langsec/readme.md

 - For more advanced applications, look at the programs in `examples/interp_tests` and `examples/tofino_apps/src`.
 - For documentation on most language features, look at the wiki: [lucid wiki](https://github.com/PrincetonUniversity/lucid/wiki)

+**6. Relevant reading**
+Below are some research papers that you will need to understand the code you are writing.
+They are placed loosely in order of relevance.

+1. Here is some high-level reading about "how to read" computer science research papers, as we assume little experience with that. (https://dl.acm.org/doi/10.1145/1595453.1595493) https://dl.acm.org/doi/10.1145/1273445.1273458
+2. The introduction to the Lucid programming language.
+Some things have changed, but it still motivates the setting nicely. https://dl.acm.org/doi/10.1145/3452296.3472903
+3. A very readable introduction to what "SDN" is: https://www.cs.princeton.edu/courses/archive/fall13/cos597E/papers/sdnhistory.pdf
+4. A paper by Joon Kim about ONTAS, a system for on-line traffic anonymization: https://www.cs.princeton.edu/~hyojoonk/publication/ontas_kim.pdf
+5. If you are interested in the architecture (which gets a lot of mentions in the Lucid paper), the original RMT paper is really not too bad.
+You can probably get away with skimming the Chip Design section. https://cos561.princeton.systems/papers/rmt.pdf